 My strongest impression from the Syrians I met in the camp is how profoundly generous they are.
 Most people I spoke with offered me gifts and invited me to their homes for Arabic coffee.
-I’m in awe, not only of their tremendous endurance and resilience, but also their kindness and hospitality.
+I’m in awe, not only of their tremendous endurance and resilience, but also of their kindness and hospitality.

 I also spent time in conversation with my colleagues at the Azraq Hospital.
 Funded by the European Union, International Medical Corps runs the only fully equipped hospital inside the camp.
-The hospital has several departments: a pediatrics unit, a department for emergency care and a maternity ward including a post-delivery room.
+The hospital has several departments: a pediatrics unit, a department for emergency care and a maternity ward, including a post-delivery room.